cloudymax/Scrap-Metal/doc-site/docs/GPU-passthrough.md

    ```
 </details>

 ## Enable VFIO-PCI and disable conflicting kernel modules

-5. In order to pass control of the GPU to the VM we will need to hand over control of the PCI devices to VFIO.
+In order to pass control of the GPU to the VM we will need to hand over control of the PCI devices to VFIO.
 This only works though if VFIO has control of ALL items in the GPU's IOMMU group.

-   - edit/create `/etc/initramfs-tools/modules` (Debina), or `/etc/initram-fs/modules` (Ubuntu) to include the following:
+   - edit/create `/etc/initramfs-tools/modules` (Debian), or `/etc/initram-fs/modules` (Ubuntu) to include the following:

       ```bash
       vfio